 - Grants and contracts revenues include salary recovery on grants administered through HRI for work by the medical staff whose salaries are paid by Roswell Park.
 Roswell Park's policy allows salary recovery on research staff to be retained by HRI as part of the overall contribution to HRI.
-This amounted to approximately \$7,431 and \$7,027 in 2020 and 2019. - Other operating revenue decreased (3.5)% from 2019 to 2020 and increased 163.4% from 2018 to 2019.
+This amounted to approximately \$7,573 and \$7,431 in 2021 and 2020. - Other operating revenue increased 4.3% from 2020 to 2021 and decreased (3.5)% from 2019 to 2020.
 Other operating revenue includes revenues received from the operation of the cafeteria, parking garage, and other ancillary activities.
 See "Other operating revenue" section in Note 2 of the consolidated financial statements.

-Overall, total operating expenses increased 7.3% from 2019 to 2020 and increased 6.5% from 2018 to 2019.
+Overall, total operating expenses increased 4.9% from 2020 to 2021 and increased 7.3% from 2019 to 2020.

-- Salaries, wages and benefits costs increased 8.8% and decreased (3.4)%, in 2020 and 2019, respectively due to: - Growth in employee benefits and retiree health expense including increases in retirement costs, health insurance costs, worker's compensation, and other employee benefits.
-Benefits were 45.2%, 43.4%, and 55.8%, of salary costs in 2020, 2019 and 2018, respectively.
-OPEB and pension cost increased 20.2% from 2019 to 2020, primarily driven by an 16.1% increase in annual OPEB cost and a 29.1% increased annual Pension cost as described above. - Step and cost of living increases required by labor contracts. - Recruitment of scientific and clinical faculty as well as staffing increases related to changes in patient volumes, acuity and new initiatives. - Supplies and purchased services increased 6.2% and 18.5%, in 2020 and 2019, respectively, due to: - Variable cost increases related to inflation and patient volume/mix affecting pharmaceuticals, blood and blood products, medical supplies, and certain purchased services.
+- Salaries, wages and benefits costs increased 7.4% and increased 8.8%, in 2021 and 2020, respectively due to: - Growth in employee benefits and retiree health expense including increases in retirement costs, health insurance costs, worker's compensation, and other employee benefits.
+Benefits were 47.9%, 45.2%, and 43.4%, of salary costs in 2021, 2020 and 2019, respectively.
+OPEB and pension cost increased 19.8% from 2020 to 2021, primarily driven by a 110.7% increased annual Pension cost offset by a (26.7)% decrease in annual OPEB cost as described above. - Step and cost of living increases required by labor contracts. - Recruitment of scientific and clinical faculty as well as staffing increases related to changes in patient volumes, acuity and new initiatives. - Supplies and purchased services increased 2.5% and 6.2%, in 2021 and 2020, respectively, due to: - Variable cost increases related to inflation and patient volume/mix affecting pharmaceuticals, blood and blood products, medical supplies, and certain purchased services.

-Overall, Non-operating revenues and expenses and other changes in net position (including funds received from NYS for capital assets) increased 1.2% from 2019 to 2020 and 59.3% from 2018 to 2019.
-The increase in 2020 was due primarily to the following factors:
+Overall, Non-operating revenues and expenses and other changes in net position (including funds received from NYS for capital assets) decreased (12.0)% from 2020 to 2021 and increased 1.2% from 2019 to 2020.
+The decrease in 2021 was due primarily to the following factors: